Capture of Le Quesnoy: Plan of attack

-On 3 November, the New Zealand Division section of the front line was around 2500 yd in length, running southwards from a level crossing on the Valenciennes railway line.
-It was 400 yd from the Cambrai railway, with the ramparts of Le Quesnoy a further 400 yd to the east.
+On 3 November, the New Zealand Division's section of the front line was around 2500 yd in length, running southwards from a level crossing on the Valenciennes railway line.
+It was 400 yd from the Cambrai railway line, with the ramparts of Le Quesnoy a further 400 yd to the east.
 The front line was manned by the four battalions of the New Zealand Rifle Brigade, commanded by Brigadier General Herbert Hart.

 The ramparts of Le Quesnoy clearly made a frontal attack undesirable and artillery could only be used sparingly on the town, due to the presence of the civilian population.
 Instead, it was intended that under the cover of a smokescreen, the town be enveloped from the north and south, thereby encircling it.
 Two New Zealand brigades were to be involved; Hart's Rifle Brigade was tasked with the capture of the town, while the 1st Infantry Brigade, under the command of Brigadier General Charles Melvill, was to push into the Mormal Forest.
 The division's flanks were held by the 62nd Division and the 37th Division, on the left and right respectively and these formations were to make corresponding movements forward.

 The capture of Le Quesnoy was to be achieved through a series of advances, covered by artillery, by the battalions of the Rifle Brigade with some of the battalions of 1st Infantry Brigade in support.
 Beginning from the brigade's existing positions, the first advance was to involve three of the Rifle Brigade's battalions moving forward to a line defining an arc to the west of Le Quesnoy, including the railway line, which was designated the "Blue Line".
 Then the 1st Auckland Battalion of the 1st Infantry Brigade would push north-east around the town, while the last of the Rifle Brigade's battalions, held in reserve, went to the south-east.
 The advance westwards would culminate in the establishment of a new front line, designated the "Green Line" to the east of Le Quesnoy, which would be manned by the battalions of 1st Brigade.
 Once the "Green Line" had been formed, the Rifle Brigade was to move into the town, while two battalions of 1st Brigade were to advance further to the west up to the "Red Line", defined by a road running along the western edge of the Mormal Forest.

 Artillery fire was to be limited to shrapnel fire deployed on the ramparts and smoke shells.
 One exception to this was the targeting of the tower of a prominent building in the town to prevent its use as an observation post.
 At the commencement of the attack, burning oil was to be fired onto the western walls of the town to obscure the vision of the defenders.
 The Royal Air Force's No. 59 Squadron was to fly aircraft with observers for directing the artillery onto any potential counterattacks or targets of opportunity.